aarshon/aarshon.github.io/docs/API.md

 2   | sensor_num      | `uint8_t`  |  `1` | `4`   | `3 = Humidity` |
 3-4 | sensor_val      | `uint16_t` |  `0` | `1300` | `45`          |

+**Description:** Sent from Ian’s sensor subsystem ('i') or as a broadcast ('X'), this message contains a sensor number and a corresponding value.
+The HMI reads this data and may display it or log it.

 - ##### Subsystem Error Code:

 **(Msg_Type = '4'), From: Alex ('c'), Ian ('i'), KD ('k) or Broadcast ('X')**